 TEACHER BIO: In addition to being a researcher and a tenured Full Professor at Pitzer College of the Claremont Colleges, I have practiced and taught qi gong for 25 plus years under the mentorship of Paul Li and Bingkun Hu, lineage holders from the dayan qi gong tradition and Yang Mei Jun.
 I am also a certified mindfulness facilitator and certified to teach Mindful Awareness Practices-1 from UCLA Semel Institute of Neuroscience and Behavior.

 COMMUNITY PARTNER: With a focus on sanctuary, IM4HI is a statewide California organization that connects people to the work of social justice in Los Angeles County, the San Francisco Bay Area, and the Inland Valleys.
 They work to make the criminal justice system more just, and the immigration system more fair and humane.

-CLASS CONTENT: As part of a pilot online health equity curriculum, I will teach movements from short moving set called primordial qi gong.
+CLASS CONTENT: As part of a pilot online health equity curriculum, I will teach select movements from wild goose (da yan) qi gong.
 It is intended to be calming and nourishing according to traditional Chinese medicine.
 It is intended to address the ability to fall asleep, stay asleep, and wake up rested.
 (Irwin et. al 2017).